Bocas del Toro Panama: Tropical Island Paradise Guide

 For relaxed hotels with a few good restaurants around we suggest staying at Red Frog Beach or Wizards Beach.

-Getting to Bocas del Toro
+Transportation to Bocas del Toro

 Flights to Bocas del Toro